Why You’re Likely Paying Affiliate Marketers for Disrupting Your Customers

 by Tirtza Giles

 Today’s retailers are increasingly waking up to the reality that Customer Journey Hijacking (CJH) is stealing many of their customers away.
-By causing unauthorized ads to appear during online shopping sessions, ad-injecting malware hurts their customer experience, their conversion rates, their sales numbers, and their total revenue.
+By causing unauthorized product promotions and offers to appear during online shopping sessions, ad injections hurts their customer experience, conversion rates, sales numbers, and total revenue.

-And because 60-65% of the ads injected by this malware promote products sold by competing online stores, these companies are (rightly) distraught about the idea that their own websites are effectively being used against them.
+And because 60-65% of these ads promote products sold by competing online stores, these companies are (rightly) distraught about the idea that their own websites are effectively being used against them.
 In addition, these retailers are worried about the impact that injected ads have on their brand reputations, especially because many of the ads promote content such as adult websites and online gambling.

 In other words, there’s a good chance that ad injectors are charging you money for traffic that is already on your website.